 7. Sit back and relax, and watch your tree grow.

-While we would like to be able to help - please do not call our office regarding landscaping ideas or what trees to choose, because there are a large number of factors (including personal taste) which you must take in to account.
+While we would like to help, please do not call our office regarding landscaping ideas or what trees to choose because there are many factors (including personal taste) that you must take into account.
 We are a wholesale business and not in the landscaping industry.
-Do all your necessary homework (that’s half the fun) and then call us to place orders or check availability.
+Do all your necessary homework (that’s half the fun), and then call us to place orders or check availability.
 We try to keep our phone lines available for orders and order-related availability questions only.

 Do you know how to plant a bare root shrub?
 Do you even know what a bare root shrub is?
-A bare root shrub is a plant that has been dug out of the ground just before being shipped, instead of being grown in a flower pot.
+A bare root shrub is a plant that has been dug out of the ground just before shipping instead of grown in flower pots.
 The plant generally comes with a burlap sack around the root ball.
 But how do you plant them?
 Here are some simple instructions.

 1. Location – Determine your planting area.
-This includes where the plant is going to be placed and the plants surrounding area.
-You should also take note of any electrical wires, sewage lines, or gas pipes that may be under your selected area.
-Also determine the amount of water, sun, and space the plant will need and assure the chosen location is a good fit for the shrub you choose.
+That includes where the plant is going to be placed and the plants surrounding area.
+You should also note any electrical wires, sewage lines, or gas pipes that may be under your selected area.
+Also, determine the amount of water, sun, and space the plant will need and assure the chosen location is a good fit for the shrub you choose.

-2. Determine the right plant – Next you should find what shrub that you will put in the area.
-This means you must find what will grow and thrive in that specific area, and then choose what you want from your list of plants that will live in that spot.
-The things that should be taken in to consideration when picking a plant include the shrubs maximum size, soil ph levels, fertilizer, sunlight, and water consumption.
+2. Determine the right plant – Next, you should find what shrub you will put in the area.
+That means you must find what will grow and thrive in that specific area and then choose what you want from your list of plants that will live in that spot.
+When picking a plant, the things that You should consider include the shrub’s maximum size, soil ph levels, fertilizer, sunlight, and water consumption.

-3. Go shopping- Look around at different sellers of the plant to see who has the best prices for quality shrubs.
-Save some time by choosing TN Nursery because we sell at wholesale prices, directly to the public.
+3. Go shopping- Look around at different plant sellers to see who has the best prices for quality shrubs.
+Save some time by choosing Tennessee Wholesale Nursery because we sell at wholesale prices directly to the public.

 4. Check your plant over – Once you get your plant, check it over.
-Things that you should look for include insects, cracks or breaks, dead leaves, and serious yellowing of the leaves.
+It would help if you looked for insects, cracks or breaks, dead leaves, and severe yellowing of the leaves.
 These may indicate that the plant may be dying or at risk of dying.
-Our plants are guaranteed, so this is another reason to choose TN.
+Our plants are guaranteed, so this is another reason to choose Tennessee Wholesale Nursery.

-5. Planting-To plant your shrub dig a hole that is twice the size of the root ball.
+5. Planting-To plant your shrub, dig a hole that is twice the size of the root ball.
 Insert the shrub and proper fertilizer.
 Then fill the area around the plant with dirt.
-Next your plant should be watered.
+Next, You should water your plant.

 6. Sit back, relax, and watch your plant grow.

 Are you interested in planting some bare root perennial plants?
 Or do you even know what a bare root perennial plant is?
-A bare root perennial is a perennial plant that has been grown is the ground and not a pot, and is dug up the day of shipment.
-Usually their roots are placed in a burlap bag that keeps them fairly moist for transport.
+A bare root perennial is a perennial plant that has been grown in the ground and not a pot and is dug up the day of shipment.
+Usually, their roots are placed in a burlap bag that keeps them reasonably moist for transport.
 But do you know how to plant them?
 Here are some simple instructions on planting them.
-Spacing needs to be 12" to 4 feet
+Spacing needs to be 12″ to 4 feet.

-1. Selecting the area- Determine where your flower bed, hedge, small natural area is going to be, that is the first question.
-Once this has been determined you should note where you want plants and those areas qualities.
-Some of the qualities that should be noted are sunlight, water levels, ph levels, and type of soil.
+1. Select the area- Determine where your flower bed, hedge, and the small natural area will be.
+That is the first question.
+Once this has been determined, you should note where you want plants and those areas’ qualities.
+You should note some of the qualities that You should note: sunlight, water levels, ph levels, and type of soil.

-2. Selecting a Plant- Next you should do some research on what plants can live and thrive in those conditions.
-Then from that list of plants, simply select the ones that you like the most.
+2. Select a Plant- Next, you should research what plants can live and thrive in those conditions.
+Then from that list of plants, select the ones that you like the most.
 Our site, including our blog, can help you make your decision.
 You can also check out the USDA Planting Zones to determine what zone you reside in and which plants will thrive.

 3. Shopping-The third thing to do is to shop around for the best value plant you can find.
-If you don’t you may be paying too much.
-We know that if you shop around, you’ll find our prices can’t be beat.
+If you don’t, you may be paying too much.
+We know that if you shop around, you’ll find You can’t beat our prices.

 4. Checking the Plant- As soon as you get your plant, check it over.
 The plant may have signs that it is unhealthy.
-Signs that include insect infestation, dead limbs, large amounts of yellowing leaves, and breaks in the plant.
-Once again, if you buy from TN Nurnery, you should not experience these problems!
+Signs include insect infestation, dead limbs, large amounts of yellowing leaves, and breaks in the plant.
+Once again, if you buy from Tennessee Wholesale Nursery, you should not experience these problems!

-5. Planting- In order to plant your new perennial you must first dig a hole twice the size of the plants root ball.
+5. Planting- To plant your new perennial, you must first dig a hole twice the plant’s root ball size.
 Insert the plant and fertilizer (it should have fertilizer added) and fill in the hole.
 Immediately water the plant.

 6. Watch your plant grow and thrive in its new home.
 (Don’t forget to water regularly)

 Does your yard or flowerbed need some ground cover?
 Or are you planning a new flower bed that will make use of a groundcover’s ability to spread?
 Either way, have you considered using a bare root ground cover?
-A bare root ground cover is a ground cover plant that was grown in a field instead of in a flower bed.
-These plants are dug up right before they are sent to your house.
+A bare root ground cover is a ground cover plant grown in a field instead of in a flower bed; These plants are dug up right before being sent to your house.
 The roots are generally wrapped on a burlap sack to help retain moisture.
 Do you know how to plant these kinds of plants?
 Here are some helpful tips.

-1. First you must determine where your plant or new flowerbed is going.
-This means to also take in to account that there may be underground wires or pipes in the area.
-You should also survey the areas general growing qualities which include the amount of sunlight (shade, full, partial), water amounts, soil ph levels, and the kind of soil that is present.
+1. First, you must determine where your plant or new flowerbed is going.
+That means also take into account that there may be underground wires or pipes in the area.
+You should also survey the area’s general growing qualities, including the amount of sunlight (shade, total, partial), water amounts, soil ph levels, and the kind of soil present.

 3. Shopping – Wait!
 Don’t just buy the first plant you see!
 Shop around; look for who has the best value on a quality plant.

-4. Getting your plant- Once you’ve got your plant check it over for dead spots.
-The list of things that generally mean a damaged plant include insect infestation, dead parts, severely yellowing leaves, and other serious signs.
+4. Getting your plant- Once you’ve got your plant to check it over for dead spots.
+The list of things that generally mean a damaged plant includes insect infestation, dead parts, severely yellowing leaves, and other severe signs.
 If any of these are present, contact your dealer.

-5. Planting your purchase - In order to plant your new ground cover you must dig a hole twice the size of the plants root ball.
-Then insert the plant into the hole add fertilizer and fill in the hole.
+5. Planting your purchase – To plant your new ground cover, you must dig a hole twice the plant’s root ball size.
+Then insert the plant into the hole, add fertilizer and fill in the hole.
 Immediately water the plant.

-Sit back and marvel as your plant thrives in its new home.
+Would you mind sitting back and marveling as your plant thrives in its new home?

 Do you know how to plant a bare root wetland plant?
-A wetland plant is a plant that is either grown in the water or around the edge of the water (swamps are included).
-A “bare root” plant is a plant that has been grown in a field or in this case a pond or similar environment and dug out the day of shipment.
-These plants are a little bit more difficult to plant but can be done with a little care.
+A Wetland plant is a plant grown in the water or around the edge of the water (swamps are included).
+A “bare root” plant is a plant that has been grown in a field, or in this case, a pond or similar environment, and dug out the day of shipment.
+These plants are a little bit more challenging to plant but can be done with a bit of care.
 Here are some simple instructions:

-1. First you must determine where your pond, wetland area, or individual plant is going to be placed.
-The area that you select should be surveyed for certain qualities such as water levels (if it is just a wetland), soil moisture, sunlight, ph levels, and other contributing factors.
+1. First, you must determine where You will place your pond, wetland area, or individual plant.
+The area that you select should be surveyed for specific qualities such as water levels (if it is just a wetland), soil moisture, sunlight, ph levels, and other contributing factors.

 3. Go Shopping! – Make sure that you don’t just go and buy the first plant you see.
-Look around until you find a good deal (check out TN Nursery for the best deals).
+Look around until you find a good deal (check out Tennessee Wholesale Nursery for the best deals).

 4. Plant health – Inspect the plant for damage.
-The list of damage includes insect infestations, breaks or tears in the plant, massive amounts of yellowing, and any other serious damage signs.
+The list of damage includes insect infestations, breaks or tears in the plant, massive amounts of yellowing, and any other severe damage signs.

-5. Planting – For the wetland plants dig a hole twice the size of the plants root ball.
-The plant should be placed in the hole with fertilizer and then filled in, water immediately afterwards.
-For pond plants a simple burying of the root into the mud will be sufficient.
+5. Planting – For the wetland plants, dig a hole twice the plant’s root ball size.
+The plant should be placed in the hole with fertilizer and then filled in, water immediately afterward.
+For pond plants, a simple burying of the root into the mud will be sufficient.

 6. Sit back and relax, and watch your plants grow.

 Live stakes, like all plants, need soil, water, and sunlight.
-The best species to use for live stakes are willows and red osier dogwood, because they are easy to grow and have excellent root strength.
-Black cottonwood can also be used, but cuttings from this species do not grow as consistently well.
-Live stakes should be planted in areas that will remain moist throughout the growing season, such as along the water line on stream banks or in wetlands.
-Follow the instructions below to make and plant your own live stakes.
+The best species to use for live stakes are willows and red osier dogwood because they are easy to grow and have excellent root strength.
+You can also use black cottonwood, but cuttings from this species do not grow as consistently well.
+You should plant live stakes in areas that will remain moist throughout the growing season, such as along the water line on stream banks or in wetlands.
+Follow the instructions below to make and plant your live stakes.

 The best time to plant live stakes is during the dormant season.
-In western Washington for example, this is roughly from the beginning of November through the end of February, although live stakes planted in October and March will flourish almost as well.
+In western Washington, for example, this is roughly from the beginning of November through the end of February.
+However, live stakes planted in October and March will flourish almost as well.
 Live stakes can also be planted during the growing season, especially at sites that will remain moist, although survival rates will be lower.
 Plant live stakes whenever you can; any that die can easily be replaced during the dormant season.